mat-shareyourscript/aws-cli-tools/README.md

 #### Elastic Beanstalk usage

-To connect to EB environment, you have to provide a `/.elasticbeanstalk/config.yml` that will be copied inside `~/.elasticbeanstalk/` folder and run for example:
+To connect to EB environment, you have to provide a `.elasticbeanstalk/config.yml` at root of your repository for example.

 ```
 docker run --rm -e "AWS_ACCESS_KEY_ID=1234567890" -e "AWS_SECRET_ACCESS_KEY=azertyuiop" -e "AWS_DEFAULT_REGION=eu-west-1" matshareyourscript/aws-cli-tools eb health __EB_ENVIRONMENT_NAME__